 Welcome to Biostatistics I

-Description: This is a basic course in biostatistics and focuses in the application of biostatistics.
+This is a basic course in biostatistics and it focuses on the application of biostatistics.
 Statistical methods in medicine, biology, and biomedical engineering are based on experimental designs that may differ from those treated in traditional statistics courses.
 Especially the design of experiments and the types of data obtained from these experiments are often very different.
 Problems with sampling, allocation, volunteers, placebo, cross-over designs, repeated measurements, etc. are typical for the biomedical field.
 Moreover, data widely deviating from normality are the rule, not the exception.
-This course will consist of two parts: (i) a review of some well-known and widely used parametric and non-parametric methods and discussions of basic designs of experimental studies, and (ii) a practical part where the focus is on applying the methods to relevant and realistic data sets collected from medical and biomedical research.
-During the course, each participant will develop a statistical analysis plan related to the PhD project.
+This course will consist of two parts: (i) a review of some well-known and widely used parametric and non-parametric methods and discussions of basic designs of experimental studies, (ii) application of the statistical methods, and (iii) developing a statistical analysis plan (SAP) for your research project.

 - Descriptive statistics